Content can do more for your law firm than just marketing.

 The program will help position your firm optimally in the eyes of these audiences as they seek new positions at new law firms.
 It will help assuage concerns they might have about joining your firm.
 And it will help your firm attract ideal candidates by giving them many reasons why your firm should be the next (and last?) place they move to in order to develop their skill sets and careers.

-Whether or not you force me to put my charitable donations where my mouth is, take this final thought with you.
 The law firms that embrace a recruiting content program will be best positioned to prevail in the never ending talent war all firms must engage in if they wish to grow and prosper.